alex-marumo/remdo/README.md

 think about nested lists and CSS

-//TODO read or just passinge editor state should be enough, re-check in the newer lexical version editor.update(() => {
+//TODO reading or just passing editor state should be enough, re-check in the newer lexical version editor.update(() => {
 key = $getNearestNodeFromDOMNode(event.target).getKey();
 });